Concepts of consciousness

 last revision: January 25, 2018

-The differences between mainstream psychology and the various Indian approaches to psychology tend to be related to the different ideas these different "knowledge systems" have about consciousness and its role in the manifestation.
+The differences between mainstream psychology and the various Indian approaches to psychology center around consciousness and its role in the manifestation.
 So it will be helpful to have a close look at what different people actually mean when they talk about consciousness.

 Consciousness is notoriously difficult to define.
 Dictionaries tend to become self-referential when they try to define consciousness.
 The New Oxford Dictionary of English, for example, defines consciousness in terms of awareness, awareness in terms of perception and perception again in terms of consciousness.
 Professional dictionaries hardly fare better: the Penguin Dictionary of Philosophy escapes the problem by simply omitting the term.
 This ostrich like behaviour is, strangely enough, not an isolated phenomenon: to ignore consciousness has been the general policy of science for much of the 20th century.
 It is said that during the last 30 years or so, consciousness has again become a legitimate subject of scientific and philosophical enquiry, but if one looks a little more closely, it becomes clear that most of this research is not about consciousness at all, but only about its physical correlates, which is what mainstream science knows how to research.